It was hot as hell.

 And it was July in Tulsa and I was on the wrong side of town.
 At least that’s what my friends in Jenks said when I told them I was heading to McLain High School for the annual Pig’s Pop Off basketball tournament with my family to watch the most entertaining ball $3 could buy.
 Current and future professionals came back to Tulsa every summer to connect with friends and try to win local bragging rights by playing seven to ten games in three days.
 All of Tulsa’s greats played at some point: Wayman Tisdale, Lee Mayberry, Clint McDaniel, Timmy Gill, John Starks, and even Southeastern’s Dennis Rodman.
 Not all were black, but I don’t remember University of Tulsa bigman Brian Rahilly ever playing, or Jenks standouts Steve Hale and Kevin Pritchard.
 They may have, but I doubt it.

 By special invitation, ringers were brought in—like this particular year, when UNLV’s Larry “Grandmama” Johnson joined a few weeks after being drafted into the NBA.
 This was serious basketball.
 The Pop Off wasn’t exactly promoted on the south side, so it took on a cult-like word of mouth process—there was no Twitter in 1991—to hear which stars were coming to town.
 The Tulsa World would write something, but no one from my neighborhood outside we basketball mavens took much notice.
+Here is the best source of historical blog related to history of basketball.

 It wasn’t much past ten in the morning as we entered the already-sweltering gym.
 The first game was underway.
 In an instant, I understood what many people of color live with each day in Tulsa when they venture south of Admiral.
 Unfortunately, in Tulsa and many other cities in America, neighborhoods and parts of town remain segregated.
 We were the only white people in the gym and it was uncomfortable, and not just because it was hot.
 Kids ran around in plain white Fruit Of The Loom t-shirts and wifebeaters, dirty from hours of playing basketball outside in one of North Tulsa’s mostly pitiful parks.